dianaamaya/Simple-React-Native-App---Images/README.md

 ## INSTALATION

+- You must install expo. you can get it here: https://expo.io/
-Install dependencies, in main folder write: npm install
+- Install dependencies, in main folder write: npm install

 ## RUN PROJECT